The Accountant (2016 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 45 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it an 84% overall positive score, with 64% saying they would definitely recommend the film.

 Vince Mancini of Uproxx gave the film a positive review, writing, "It's transparent in its attempt both to pimp a future franchise and give autistic kids their own superhero.
 There's a genuine sweetness to the latter that converts me on the former.
 Headshots, math problems, and pained social interactions?
 Sign me up.
 Of the two movies Ben Affleck has been in so far this year, The Accountant and Batman v Superman, The Accountant has by far the most franchise potential."
 Richard Roeper of the Chicago Sun-Times gave the film 3.5 out of 4 stars, saying: "Madness abounds in The Accountant, an intense, intricate, darkly amusing, and action-infused thriller that doesn't always add up, but who cares, it's BIG FUN."

 Richard Brody of The New Yorker panned the film, stating: "This thrill-free thriller...piles up plotlines like an overbuilt house of cards that comes crashing down at the first well-earned guffaw of ridicule."

-The film was criticized for some elements of its portrayal of autism.
-The film has also been called offensive to autistic people, in part because of its violence.
+The film was criticized by some for portrayal of autism, in part because of its violence.
 Laurie Stephen, director of clinical services in Altadena, California, said "it's concerning that a movie features a character with autism who has guns and engages in this kind of aggression/violence".